cosimoizzo/DDFM/README.md

 # DDFM
 Deep Dynamic Factor Models

-This package provides replication codes for the following paper.
+This package provides replication codes for the Monte Carlo excercise of the following paper.

 Title: 'Deep Dynamic Factor Models'